JunlinDu/bear-map/README.md

 ## Graph Building

-Graph building builds a in-memory represention of the graph which the program can interact with and perform path-searching on.
+Graph building builds a in-memory represention of the graph which allows me as a programmer being able to interact with and manipulate the map.
+This serves as the foundation for features such as routing and searching.
 The dataset used for graph building is in the [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) format.
 The OSM XML dataset contains large, complex real-world mapping data, most of which (not all) are utilized, which are enough to enable major functionalities to be achieved in this project. </br>

 An industry-strength XML praser, [SAX Parser](https://docs.oracle.com/javase/tutorial/jaxp/sax/parsing.html), is used in the application for parsing the XML file.
 Below are key XML tags in the XML file:
 | Name | Description |